Rudolf Vogel (politician, born 1906)

-Rudolf Vogel (April 18, 1906 - June 4, 1991) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Rudolf Vogel (April 18, 1906 &ndash in Beuthen; June 4, 1991 in Starnberg) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 He was a member of the German Bundestag from its first election in 1949 until 15 April 1964.
 He represented the constituency of Aalen in parliament.
 From 1949 to 1953 Vogel was chairman of the Bundestag committee for press, radio and film issues.